bartificer/programming-by-stealth/docs/pbs67.md

 ![](../assets/pbs67/Screenshot-2018-12-01-at-19.27.21.png)

-### Disabled Dropdown Menu Items
+### Disabled Drop-down Menu Items

-Note that if you set a button in a dropdown menu to be disabled, Bootstrap will style it appropriately (see the Facebook option in the menu above).
+Note that, if you set a button in a drop-down menu to be disabled, Bootstrap will style it appropriately (see the Facebook option in the menu above).

-## Dropdown in Button Groups
+## Drop-down in Button Groups

-Normally, the only thing visible on a collapsed dropdown is the trigger, and the only thing that happens when you click the trigger is that the menu expands.
+Normally, the only thing visible on a collapsed drop-down is the trigger, and the only thing that happens when you click the trigger is that the menu expands.

-You’ll often see a subtly different design in UIs, the so-called _split button_ where the main body of the toggle is a separate button that performs a default action, and next to it is a triangle icon which expands the dropdown which shows related actions.
+You’ll often see a subtly different design in UIs, the so-called _split button_ where the main body of the toggle is a separate button that performs a default action, and next to it is a triangle icon which expands the drop-down which shows related actions.

-With Bootstrap you can achieve this using a button group as the container for the default button, the trigger button, and the dropdown menu.
-The button group does **not** get the class `.dropdown`, but if you want to drop in a different direction you do need give the button group the class `.dropup`, `.dropleft`, or `.dropright`.
+With Bootstrap, you can achieve this using a button group as the container for the default button, the trigger button, and the drop-down menu.
+The button group does **not** get the class `.dropdown`, but if you want to drop in a different direction, you do need give the button group the class `.dropup`, `.dropleft`, or `.dropright`.

-When creating a split button the button to toggle the dropdown should not contain any visible text, it should be left apparently empty and Bootstrap will insert and triangle icon.
-However, to support screen readers we should add some text wrapped inside a `<span>` with the class `.sr-only` stating that button expands the dropdown.
+When creating a split button, the button to toggle the drop-down should not contain any visible text.
+It should be left apparently empty and Bootstrap will insert a triangle icon.
+However, to support screen readers, we should add some text wrapped inside a `<span>` with the class `.sr-only` stating that button expands the drop-down.
 To allow Bootstrap to lay out the icon correctly, we also need to give the toggle button the classes `.dropdown-toggle` and `.dropdown-toggle-split`.

 You can see all this in action in the following example: